 Our filters are ground and polished on "double sided lappers".
 Think of the filter being ground between two granite mill stones.
 With one stone on top and one below, the filters are ground (and later polished) on both sides at once.
 The net result might well be that each surface is not precisely flat, but the two sides are parallel.
 This results in a filter with a flat "transmitted wavefront", which is what we're measuring on our Zygo interferometer.

-I hope you've found this discussion useful.
+I hope you've found this useful.
 If you have questions, drop me a line or call our office.